wix-incubator/react-native-controllers/README.md

 Item Attribute | Description
 -------- | -----------
-title | Title displayed on the tab label icon | Name of the Xcode image asset with the icon for this tab <br> `_selected` suffix is added for the selected version of the icon
+title | Title displayed on the tab label icon | Local asset image for the tab icon (unselected state), use `require` like with a [local image](https://facebook.github.io/react-native/docs/image.html) selectedIcon | Local asset image for the tab icon (selected state), use `require` like with a [local image](https://facebook.github.io/react-native/docs/image.html)

+> Note: For best results on iOS, supply icon images that are 50x50 pixels for retina screen, make sure you add the `@2x` suffix for the filename on disk (eg. `home@2x.png`)

 ##### Methods